felias-fogg/dw-link/docs/quickstart.md

 ## Step 5: Hardware setup

 This description is for debugging an ATtiny85.
 However, almost any other classic ATtiny or ATmegaX8 would do.
 Just be aware that when trying to debug an Arduino UNO board, you need to physically alter the board (cut a solder bridge).
-How to set up an UNO is described in Section 4.5.2 of the [dw-link manual](https://github.com/felias-fogg/dw-link/blob/master/docs/manual.pdf).
+How to set up an UNO as a target board is described in Section 4.5.2 of the [dw-link manual](https://github.com/felias-fogg/dw-link/blob/master/docs/manual.pdf).

+When you are the proud owner of a [dw-link probe](https://github.com/felias-fogg/dw-link/blob/master/pcb/readme.md), and you own a development board for the ATtiny that has an ISP connector, the setup is as easy as plugging in an ISP cable.
+If this is not the case, then you need to set up the hardware on a breadboard and use 6 wires to connect the ATtiny to your UNO turned hardware debugger.

 ![ATtiny85-debug](pics/debug-attiny85-LED-onboard.png)Note that the notch or dot on the ATtiny is oriented towards the left.